 For Cloudera and Hortonworks Customers, the Time to Act Is Now

 Cloud-native data platforms like Qubole offer scalability and adaptability that their on-premises predecessors cannot.
 If a business needs additional compute power, the infrastructure can easily expand to meet that need.
-Likewise, a company that wants to begin using a new open source technology can do so easily with cloud-native platforms, which are more pliable and can be modified to meet changing needs.
+Likewise, a company that wants to begin using new open-source technology can do so easily with cloud-native platforms, which are more pliable and can be modified to meet changing needs.

 For AI and machine learning, a cloud-native data platform enables organizations to automate complex data processing tasks, resulting in faster time to value and lower infrastructure costs.
 Unlike legacy on-premises platforms, Qubole provides sophisticated workload-aware autoscaling, automatic cluster start/stop, and heterogeneous cluster configurations to optimize and reduce infrastructure costs by 50 percent or more.